OWASP/www-staff/employee-manual.md

 ### Violations
 Violations of any guidelines listed in this policy may result in disciplinary action, up to and including immediate termination.
 If necessary, the company will advise appropriate legal officials of any illegal violations.

-## WIRELESS COMMUNICATION DEVICE USE GUIDELINES

-The OWASP Foundation may provide wireless communication devices, including hands-free devices, to employees who have a job-related need for them.
-These devices are the property of The OWASP Foundation.
-The following guidelines must be followed:
-* Employees are expected to carry wireless communications devices as directed by their supervisor.
-* Employees are responsible for lost or stolen wireless communications devices and must report such losses immediately.
-* Upon termination of employment for any reason, the employee must return all company-issued property.

 # STATE OF RESIDENCE SPECIFIC POLICIES